Matroid schemes and geometric posets

 Matroids are well known for their many cryptomorphic definitions.
-In this section, we establish a cryptomorphic definition of matroid scheme in terms of independence.
-We also discuss the notions of bases and circuits, which satisfy similar properties as for matroids, and we depict an example in \Cref{fig:ind1}.
+In this section, we establish a cryptomorphic definition of matroid (pre)scheme in terms of independence, which then leads to bases and circuits in the next sections.
+See an example of independence in \Cref{fig:ind}.